Ray Fairfield 1967

 Hill.
 When he failed to return from the mission, he was declared Missing In Action (MIA).

 pilot were still in the cockpit.
-The tail section is remarkably intact, the engine was detached from the crash site.
+The tail section was remarkably intact with the U. S. star outlined in red.
+The engine was separated and the cockpit section was destroyed in the crash.
+Both wings were located at the site.

 Roger Porteous, formally of Bougainville